 Here is my 2021 guide for getting the most out of eToro copy trading.

 I believe that anyone can be lucky trading for a month or two, but it takes real skill to be successful over the long term.
+I only copy traders who have at least 12 months of history on the platform.
+I also check to make sure that in the past there been no period of massive drawdowns (that don’t correlate to market events like the Coronavirus pandemic).

 Don’t Copy Traders with massive returns